 If you or a loved one need help getting through opiate withdrawal, Serenity House Detox has addiction detox services that can help.
 Located in Houston, Texas, we offer a safe and secure place to detox for those in the surrounding area and beyond.
 Our programs are designed for men and women.
 Before we start your treatment, we’ll create a plan based on the substances that you’ve been taking and your emotional well-being, personal addiction history and state of health.

-Medical detox and rehab are the best way to learn how to overcome addiction and develop strategies to remain sober.
+Medical detox programs and rehab are the best way to learn how to overcome addiction and develop strategies to remain sober.
 Take your first step toward a better future.
-Call Serenity House Detox at 866.516.8356 to start opiate detox.
+Call Serenity House Detox center in Houston, TX, at 866.516.8356 to start opiate detox.